+D

 Population Extremely Low

 Low

 Moderate

 Middle

 Large Families

 Families with Children

 Elderly

 Public Housing Residents

 Non-housing Community Development

 Geographic

 Areas

 Affected

 Associated Economic Development

 Goals

 Description A basic need of communities - particularly low-income neighborhoods - is access

-to fresh food within walking distance.
+- to fresh food within walking distance.
 Activities that address this need may

 include attraction and support of businesses that provide such a product or

 development of sidewalk/bike path infrastructure that would support residents'

 access to such businesses.

-Basis for Consultation with the City's Engineering Department communicated the
+Basis for Consultation with the City's Engineering Department communicated the problem

-Relative problem of "food deserts," and the ideal economy having fresh food grocers
+Relative of "food deserts," and the ideal economy having fresh food grocers within 1/2

-Priority within 1/2 mile walking distance of all residents.
+Priority mile walking distance of all residents.

-14 Priority Need TBRA
+Priority Need TBRA

 Name

 Priority Level Low

 Population Extremely Low

-- Low
+Low

 Large Families

 Families with Children

 Elderly

 Public Housing Residents

 Geographic

 Areas

 Affected

 Associated Housing Programs (including Affordable Housing)

-Goals (
+Goals

+Areas Affected Associated Goals Description Basis for Relative Priority Need Name Priority Level Population Geographic Areas Affected Associated

-Description There is a need in the community for rental assistance, and this need is largely addressed through Section 8 vouchers administered by the MS Regional Housin Authority No. 8.
-At present (2012), the Regional Housing Authority is not issuin any vouchers.
+Description There is a need in the community for rental assistance, and this need is largely addressed through Section 8 vouchers administered by the MS Regional Housing Authority No. 8.
+At present (2012), the Regional Housing Authority is not issuing any vouchers.
 Although this activity is not a high priority under this plan, the need is recognized and could be addressed in future Action Plans should the need be exacerbated.
-Basis for Relative Priority The MS Regional Housing Authority No. 8 administers the Section 8 voucher Program and is known for doing so.
-This is a lower priority need than others because there is an agency addressing it.
-However, because that agency is not issuing vouchers at present, there is a heightened number of calls to the City's Community Development staff from residents seeking rental assistance.
-For planning purposes only, this need is included in case the problem is exacerbated in the future.
-15 Priority Need Name Urgent Needs Priority Level Low Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Public Housing Residents Non-housing Community Development Geographic Areas Affected Associated Goals Urgent Needs Description Urgent Needs include emergency activities that may be given sudden high priority as the result of natural disasters and other activities that result in mass destruction/impact_and/or public health crises or pandemic.
+Basis for RelativeThe MS Regional Housing Authority No. 8 administers the Section 8 vol Program and is known for doing so.
+This is a lower priority need than because there is an agency addressing it.
+However, because that age issuing vouchers at present, there is a heightened number of calls to the Community Development staff from residents seeking rental assistant planning purposes only, this need is included in case the problem is en the future.
+15 Priority Need Name Urgent Needs Priority Level Low Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Public Housing Residents Non-housing Community Development Geographic Areas Affected Associated Goals Urgent Needs Description Urgent Needs include emergency activities that may be given sudden high priority as the result of natural disasters and other activities that result in mass destruction/impact and/or public health crises or pandemic.
 Basis for Relative Priority The area's history with natural disasters make it prudent to plan for the potential use of an urgent need basis for the use of community development funding.
-16 Priority Need Name Economic Development - Other